MicrosoftDocs/win32/desktop-src/menurc/wm-menurbuttonup.md

 ---
 title: WM\_MENURBUTTONUP message
-description: Sent when the user releases the right mouse button while the cursor is on a menu item. ms.assetid: 'e061cba0-6aea-4df4-a39a-7e55f0db45c0'
+description: Sent when the user releases the right mouse button while the cursor is on a menu item. ms.assetid: e061cba0-6aea-4df4-a39a-7e55f0db45c0
+keywords:
-keywords: ["WM_MENURBUTTONUP message Menus and Other Resources"]
+- WM_MENURBUTTONUP message Menus and Other Resources
 topic_type:
 - apiref
 api_name: